ionos-cloud/sdk-go/docs/README.md

 import "github.com/ionos-cloud/sdk-go/v5"

 func main() {
-	//create your configuration. replace username, password, token and url with correct values, or use NewConfigurationFromEnv()
+    // create your configuration. replace username, password, token and url with correct values, or use NewConfigurationFromEnv()
-	// if you have set your env variables as explained above cfg := ionoscloud.NewConfiguration("username", "password", "token", "url")
+    // if you have set your env variables as explained above cfg := ionoscloud.NewConfiguration("username", "password", "token", "hostUrl")
-	//enable request and response logging
+    // enable request and response logging
     cfg.Debug = true
-	//create you api client with the configuration apiClient := ionoscloud.NewAPIClient(cfg)
+    // create you api client with the configuration apiClient := ionoscloud.NewAPIClient(cfg)
 }
 ```
 #### Note: We recommend you only set this field for debugging purposes.
 Disable it in your production environments because it can log sensitive data.
 It logs the full request and response without encryption, even for an HTTPS call.
 Verbose request and response logging can also significantly impact your application’s performance.